Steps in the Research Process

 have found, and how they found it!
 You'll start by writing a literature review of relevant peer-reviewed journal articles.
 Google Scholar is a great resource for this, as it lets you search scholarly literature by keyword,

 author, publication date, and more.
 You can also search EFSC's Library Research Guides by discipline to see what journals the college subscribes to.
 The library also has

 helpful citation guides — and you can always ask a librarian for help.

 - Create a research proposal.
-Your research proposal will minimally include your literature review along with
+Your research proposal will minimally include your literature

-Mentor will help guide you through this process.
+timeline.
+Your Research Mentor will help guide you through this process.

 - Be sure to fill out any required paperwork.
 If you're involving vertebrates in your